Gamblers and journeymen - Vanguard News

 No politician in the PDP will hang his ambition on the certainty that the rotation principle in the party will be respected in 2023.
 Before 2015, it had suffered such injury from desperate politicians that the party’s bleeding from fights around it contributed substantially to its defeat.

 There is a particularly strong sense of entitlement to the ticket from the South West, but the region is being seriously damaged by a civil war.
-There are also strong cases being made by other Southern zones that it makes.
+There are also strong cases being made by other Southern zones that it makes better politics to plant the party in lands that will nourish it with appreciation and certainty that it will have life after President Buhari ceases to have any political relevance in the country.

+If you have read this far, you may have noticed a number of key players missing.
+One, in the Northern voter whose choices irrespective of decisions of politicians will have a major influence on which candidate wins, irrespective of his identity.
+The Buhari administration would leave only one lasting legacy in the country, but particularly North: that leadership is vital, and voters must be wary of voting into power people like him who ride on false mystique and see power as an end in itself.

+Two, is the absence of options to the PDP/APC stranglehold on the nation’s lifeline which will make a case for competent leadership that will run the country in a manner that addresses poverty, insecurity and distrust.
+The third is the silence on sensitive matters such as restructuring the country before new leaders emerge and reinforce the old order.
+Finally, the worry that without a decisive shift from the past, the two dominant parties may run the country aground in their attempts to ride it before the next elections.